Discover more from Things Hidden in Complexity

 In the past, experts discounted the risk that peptide bioregulators might be “weaponized” because such compounds are non-volatile and degrade rapidly when dispersed in the atmosphere, making them poorly suited for dissemination over large areas.
 But recent advances in drug delivery technology have changed this assessment.
 In particular, the development of systems for the delivery of insulin (a hormone made up of 51 amino acid units) as an inhalable aerosol has made it feasible to disseminate peptide bioregulators in the same manner.
 To prevent the misuse of these natural body chemicals for hostile purposes, scientists and national security analysts must understand the nature of the threat and develop appropriate policy responses.

-How “hard” it would be to use machine learning and public datasets to generate novel toxins ?
-Apparently not that hard if you have the imagination and curiosity for it.
+The process of using machine learning and public datasets to generate novel toxins might not be as challenging as one would expect, especially for individuals with imagination and curiosity in the field.
 So not that hard that I asked I friend who codes to write a little program for me, and gave him precise instructions and a couple of specific “math things” to add “it”.

 The result was a specific peptide sequence (my main focus was always proteins and amino acids), that you can commercially order at any of the big custom peptides producing companies.
 Which I did, weeks ago, and no major red flags or anything else was raised, by the simple fact that the sequence doesn’t exist in any dataset or anywhere else.